sbt/sbt-protobuf/README.md

-# sbt-protobuf
+# sbt-protobuf-scalabuff
-A plugin for sbt-0.10.x that transforms *.proto files into gazillion-loc java files.
+A plugin for sbt-0.10.x that transforms *.proto files into scala files via SandroGrzicic/ScalaBuff

 ## Usage